kuj1o/RedxTemplate/README.md

 # Redx's-Template
-for average kay flock fan.
+for the average kay flock fan.